kai-luni/cgm-ml/src/common/evaluation/QA/README.md

     3. `DATA_CONFIG` : Dataset specific parameters
         e.g. dataset name registered in datastore for evaluation

+If you want to add a model evaluation, do the following:
+- provide a new config file `my_new_config.py`
+- add a new step in [test-pipeline.yml](./test-pipeline.yml): Look for `python eval_main.py --qa_config_module my_new_config`

+## Run a model evaluation

 You can run the evaluation by triggering the pipeline [test-pipeline.yml](./test-pipeline.yml)

 Make necessary changes and commit the code to run the evaluation.

-For more details one can look the [test_config.py](./eval-depthmap-height/src/qa_config.py)

 ## Run without pipeline

 For debugging purposes, you might want to run this without the pipeline.
-To do so, execute the cells in `eval_notebook.ipynb`.
+To do so, execute `eval_main.py`.
-This will still use the GPU cluster to do the heavy processing.
+This will still use a node in the GPU cluster to do the heavy processing.

 Also it is useful to set `DATA_CONFIG.NAME='anon-depthmap-mini'` for debugging purposes.